 This graph demonstrates that salaries across the UK are broadly similar across the regions.

-75% of respondents have their professional memberships paid for with 56% receiving private healthcare of some variety, as well as 52% receiving life insurance or a death in service benefit.
-A substantial number, 69% (2015: 70%), of respondents receive a pension of some sort, of which 7% (2015: 13%) have the elevated status of receiving a defined benefit pension (final salary scheme).
+Three quarters of employees will have their professional memberships paid for with around half receiving private healthcare of some variety, as well as life insurance or a death in service benefit.
+A substantial number, nearly 70%, receive a pension of some sort but with the new legislation this will increase to 100% this year.

-Being a patent attorney can be very financially rewarding and the chances of reaching the higher salaries are very good in comparison with other professional services sector positions.
-There is excellent job security and more often than not, there are more open positions than there are people to fill them (although getting into the profession in the first place as a new trainee remains very challenging).
+Being a patent attorney can be very financially rewarding and the chances of reaching the higher salaries are very good in comparison to other professional services sector positions.
+There is excellent job security and more often than not, there are more open positions than there are people to fill them (although getting into the profession in the first place as

 The above data has come from Fellows and Associates’ annual salary survey completed by those working in the profession.
-Please note, as a result of us working across the Intellectual Property profession as a whole, there will be data relating to both trade mark and patent attorneys.
 You can see the full survey at www.fellowssurvey.com